[?] Subscribe To This Site

 Water

 Water is essential to staying hydrated and is a critical part of your healthy pregnancy diet.
 You need to drink plenty of water throughout your pregnancy to prevent headaches and to ensure adequate blood volumes.
 Did you know that water accounts for seventy-five percent of your baby’s total body weight at birth?
 Soft drinks, fruit juice and other sugar laden drinks are not recommended because they will cause rapid increases in your blood sugar.
 You should also avoid caffeine laden beverages as they can dehydrate you.
-Be sure to drink at least eight to ten glasses of filtered water (or spring water) per day.

 Supplements

 We don’t generally recommend a lot of supplements as part of a healthy pregnancy diet.
 Food in its whole form provides better nutrition and assimilation than supplements.
 However, it is important for you to take a good whole food pregnancy vitamin while you are pregnant.
-It should induce at least 600 mcg of Folate (Folic Acid in its whole food form)as part of your healthy pregnancy diet.
-Our favorite pregnancy vitamin is Perfect Prenatal by New Chapter Organics because they use organic herbs and cultured whole-food vitamins and minerals.
+It should induce at least 600 mcg of Folate (Folic Acid in its whole food form) as part of your healthy pregnancy diet.
+Our favorite pregnancy vitamin is New Chapter Perfect Prenatal

 The only other supplement that we recommend as part of your healthy pregnancy diet is fiber.
 Fiber is important to keep things moving along thru your pregnancy-induced-sluggish digestive system.
 Unfortunately, most fiber supplements are laden with either sugar or artificial sweeteners.
 You want to stay away from both while you are pregnant.
 Our favorite way to supplement fiber is to buy whole psyllum husks and add two to four tablespoons to a glass of water mixed with a package of Emergen-C